-Trademarks used in this text: Dell and OptiPlex are trademarks of Dell Computer Corporation; Microsoft, MS-DOS, and Windows NT are registered trademarks of Microsoft Corporation.
+Trademarks used in this text: Dell and OptiPlex are trademarks of Dell Computer Corporation.

 Other trademarks and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
 Dell Computer Corporation disclaims any proprietary interest in trademarks and trade names other than its own.